symfony/symfony-docs/components/config/definition.rst

             username: user
             password: pass

 When loading multiple configuration files, it should be possible to merge and overwrite some values.
 Other values should not be merged and stay as they are when first encountered.
-Also, some keys are only available, when another key has a specific value (in the sample configuration
-above: the "memory" key only makes sense when the "driver" is "sqlite").
+Also, some keys are only available when another key has a specific value (in the sample configuration above: the ``memory`` key only makes sense when the ``driver`` is ``sqlite``).

 Define a hierarchy of configuration values using the TreeBuilder
 ----------------------------------------------------------------